What is the Best Reciprocating Saw Blade? For Metal, Wood, And More (2023)

 The precision of a thicker kerf is there, but they do exert more force when going through your material.
 Let’s take a closer look at the recommended thickness in inches.

 A thinner kerf of about 0.035 is excellent for standard purposes such as copper pipes.
 Slightly thicker at 0.042 is recommended for slightly tougher jobs, but when you get to 0.05, the blade is excellent for heavy-duty use such as composite materials.
-We then have the ultra heavy-duty kerf that measures in at 0.062.
+I then have the ultra heavy-duty kerf that measures in at 0.062.
 We’re looking at this type for thick metals such as cast iron and sheet metal.

 An extra tip to help you decide is that thicker blades are also less prone to vibrations and are excellent for denser materials.